DaneSirois/npm-redux-interfaces/README.md

 };
 ```

-If you followed all of the steps correctly, you should now how have a directory that mimics the following:
+If you followed all of the steps correctly, you should now how have a directory which mimics the following:

 ![Chatroom_interface](http://imgur.com/tIz8HNe.png)